 - Thus, conceptual cognition does not have a focal object (dmigs-yul) serving as the focal condition (dmigs-rkyen) for its arising.

-- The conceptually implied object (zhen-yul), then – a generic apple – although an objective entity, is not an external objective entity.
-An objective external apple is the basis clung to by the conceptually implied object (zhen-gzhi).
-The locus of the conceptually implied object (zhen-sa), however, is the category in the conceptual cognition, not some external object serving as the focal object of the conceptual cognition.
+- The conceptually implied object (zhen-yul), then – a representation of a generic apple – although an objective entity, is not an external objective entity.
+An objective external apple is the basis clung to by the conceptually implied object.
+The basis clung to is the locus of what is conceptualized about (zhen-sa), however, it does not serve as the focal object of the conceptual cognition.

 - An external objective apple may or may not be present and cognized with non-conceptual sensory cognition simultaneously with the conceptual cognition of an apple.